HRIS Systems Explained: Types, Key Modules & ROI (2025)

 Payroll

 Payroll is the process of calculating and distributing employee wages while handling taxes and deductions.
 It’s a critical function where mistakes can be costly.
-In fact, nearly 45% of HR professionals say payroll is their single most time consuming administrative task.
 Integrated hris systems automate these calculations, reducing errors and saving countless hours.
 For startups navigating complex regulations, platforms like Bolto can simplify multi‑state US payroll and ensure compliance from day one.

 Benefits Administration

 This involves managing employee benefit programs like health insurance, retirement plans, and paid time off.
-It’s the second most time consuming HR task for many.
 An HRIS simplifies enrollment, answers common questions through self service portals, and helps maintain compliance with regulations like the ACA and COBRA.

 Time and Attendance